A Curiously Effective Backtracking Strategy for Connection Tableaux: Evaluation

 \section{Evaluation}

 }

-I evaluate the performance of meanCoP (\autoref{implementation}) and other provers on several first-order problem datasets.\footnote{The evaluation results are available in more detail at \url{http://cl-informatik.uibk.ac.at/~mfaerber/tableaux-21.html}.} For every dataset and prover, I measure the number of problems solved by the prover in a given time.
-All evaluated connection prover strategies use conjecture-directed search and non-definitional CNF \citep{DBLP:journals/jsc/PlaistedG86, DBLP:journals/aicom/Otten10}.
+I evaluate the performance of meanCoP (\autoref{implementation}) and other provers on several first-order problem datasets.\footnote{The evaluation results are available in more detail at \url{http://cl-informatik.uibk.ac.at/~mfaerber/arecca-2023.html}.} For every dataset and prover, I measure the number of problems solved by the prover in a given time.
+All evaluated connection provers use a single strategy with conjecture-directed search and non-definitional (i.e.~standard or naive) translation into CNF \citep{DBLP:journals/jsc/PlaistedG86, DBLP:journals/aicom/Otten10}, unless specified otherwise.
 I use the same hardware, the same timeout, and the same datasets as in my previous evaluation of connection provers together with Kaliszyk and Urban \citep{DBLP:journals/jar/FarberKU21}.
 I will compare the results in this paper with those of the previous evaluation.

 I use a 48-core server with AMD Opteron 6174 2.2GHz CPUs, 320 GB RAM, and 0.5 MB L2 cache per CPU.
 Each problem is always assigned one CPU.
 I run every prover with a timeout of 10 seconds per problem.